 Knowing useful Excel Tips & Tricks are important for supply chain professionals at all levels.
 I have come across some candidate who has a fantastic CV, but when asked to use simple Excel formulas like vlookup or pivot table, they struggle.
-I remember once candidate left halfway through the as he struggles to apply the Excel formulas required to get the desired outcome.
+I remember once candidate left halfway through the as he struggles to apply the Excel formulas required to get the desired outcome!
+So in nutshell,

 The Supply Chain Management environment requires plenty of artistic vision, brainstorming, and inventiveness along with usual technical competencies.
 However, if you are a professional in supply chain management, then you should know that Excel Tips & Tricks comes handy during everyday operation of any Supply Chain Management and Logistics activities.
 The use of Excel Tips & Tricks forms a major part of this daily standard work.
 And when you master it you can create awesome supply chain models, I have done for Inventory Optimisation Model which helps users greatly to calculate Made-to-Stock (MTS)/ Made-to-Order (MTO) and Safety Stock.